 It is advisable that you have an application available to process the messages arriving on the undelivered-message queue (also known as the dead-letter queue or DLQ).
 The program could be triggered, or run at regular intervals.
-For more details, see the MQSeries for AS/400 Administration Guide and Chapter 14, "Starting MQSeries applications using triggers" in the MQSeries Application Programming Guide.
+For more details, see the MQSeries for AS/400 System Administration and the MQSeries Application Programming Guide.